agrawal542/chat-app/README.md

 # frontend

+Open a new terminal for the frontend:

-1. go to the frontend directory
+1. Navigate to the frontend directory:
    ```bash
    cd frontend
 2. Install dependencies:
    ```bash
    npm install
+3. Change the Socket.IO URL to the localhost where the server is running.
-3. Run the application:
+4. Run the application:
    ```bash
    npm run dev